 The type of HT your doctor prescribes may depend on what menopause symptoms you have.
 For example, pills or patches can treat night sweats.
 Vaginal rings, creams, or tablets help relieve vaginal dryness.

-Discuss the benefits and risks of HT with your health care provider.
+Discuss the benefits and risks of HT with your provider.

 How you Will Take Hormones

 When taking estrogen and progesterone together, your doctor may suggest one of the following schedules:

 Cyclic hormone therapy is often recommended when you start menopause.

 - You take estrogen as a pill or use it in patch form for 25 days.